codingkompot/API-Design/README.md

 ## Consider the type of data we will be storing and therefore the type of database we should implement (SQL vs NoSQL)

-We would be storing CSV data and we would be using Sql for the purpose of using relational databases.
+We would be storing CSV data and we would be using SQL for the purpose of using relational databases.

 ## Schema for this Database